Charaxes acraeoides: Description

 the veins black; the cream-coloured band as above, edged on the inner side by a band of black spots which extend along the outer margin to the anal angle; the cell and the central part of wing greenish grey; the usual black marks in the cell; the wing below the cell to the inner margin orange-red: secondaries orange-red, palest above the cell and above the anal angle; the outer margins and veins all black; four large black spots on the costal margin, four in the cell, and a row of five partly round the outside of the cell; the black outer margin is spotted with blue and greenish-grey dots.

 Expanse 4 and 1/2 inches.

 Hab.
 Cameroons, Bitje, Ja River, 2000 feet; wet season (Mus.
 Druce).

-This very fine species reminds one at first sight of Pseudacraea clarki, Butler, which also came in the collection."
+This species reminds one at first sight of Pseudacraea clarki, Butler, which also came in the collection."